Oakeley quarry: Internal tramways

-Oakeley made extensive use of internal tramways, with more than 50 miles of track underground alone.
+Oakeley made extensive use of internal tramways, with more than 50 mi of track underground alone.
 The track throughout was approximately gauge, small enough for workers to move loaded wagons by hand and the same as the Ffestiniog Railway.
 Underground the tramways were almost exclusively worked by hand, on the surface extensive use of steam and internal combustion locomotives was made.
 The great depth of the mine meant that extensive use of inclines was made to move slate to the mills on the surface for processing.
 Inclines were also used to lower finished slates down to the Ffestiniog and London and North Western Railways.

 The main entry point to the underground workings for the period from the 1880s to the 1960s was the K Trwnc incline.
 This was one of the steepest and longest inclines in the Welsh slate industry.
 It began near the bottom of Sinc Fawr the large pit towards the north of the site.
 From here it descended into the main mine complex, dropping three hundred feet below ground.
 It descended at 45° which was too steep to allow wagons to use on their own wheels.
 Instead two gauge carriages ran on the incline.
 These had a horizontal upper platform on which gauge rails were placed to allow the quarry wagons to ascend and descend.
 Because slate had to be hauled up the incline from below, it was powered.
 Initially the power was provided by a stationary steam engine.
 In 1906 the K Trwnc was converted to electrical power using a 100 hp 500V A.C. motor supplied with power by the quarry's hydro electric generating station.